 These hi-fi bookshelves have high stands and are very pricey.

 What kind of speakers do I need for surround sound?

 For the center channel, you need a speaker that can play high, mid, and shallow lower and the same goes for left and right.
 For the surrounding sides and rear, the speaker should be able to only play mid and high.

 You need a different ability of the speaker for each position of the surround sound.
 This is the basic rule of selecting speakers for surround sound.

 Are bookshelf speakers considered Large or small?

 The question is wrong.
-The speaker is selected large or small in the sound menu of the receiver.
+The speaker is selected as large or small in the sound menu of the receiver.
 You should select the bookshelf speakers as small in the setting so all the bass frequencies are shifted to the subwoofer.

-By doing so, you are easing the burden of the speakers and allowing them to better play the mid and high while the subwoofer handles the lower end.
+By doing so, you are easing the burden of the speakers and allowing them to better play mid and high while the subwoofer handles the lower end.

 Helpful Resources For The FAQs To Read More

 - This was my opinion, read more about it from Crutchfield Blog.
 (Resource for the third answer)